 An internal combustion engine is a heat engine where the combustion of the air-fuel mixture occurs inside the combustion chamber that produces very high temperature as well as high gas pressure.

 Later, this gas pressure pushes the piston over a distance which in turn transforms the chemical potential energy of the fuel into kinetic thermal energy.
-An energy which is used for performing the mechanical work.
+An energy that is used for performing mechanical work.

 In addition, what kind of fuel we are using in IC Engines also plays an important role.
 However, just to keep things simple and easy, I am just neglecting that part.